MTstateIntroStats/IntroStatTextbook/docs/00-computing.md

 Your username is your NetID, and your password is the password associated with your NetID.

 All registered students should have access to this server.
-If you are enrolled in the course, but receive the error "Incorrect or invalide username/password" when attempting to log in, please email Stat 216 Faculty Course Supervisor [Dr.\ Stacey Hancock](mailto:stacey.hancock@montana.edu).
+If you are enrolled in the course, but receive the error "Incorrect or invalid username/password" when attempting to log in, please email Stat 216 Faculty Course Supervisor [Dr.\ Stacey Hancock](mailto:stacey.hancock@montana.edu).

 After logging in, you will see the RStudio working environment, displayed in Figure \@ref(fig:rstudio-env) below.